Simion Surdan: Club career

 Surdan was born on 9 February 1940 in the Pustiniș village, part of the Uivar commune in the Timiș County of Romania.
 He started playing junior-level football in 1956 at CFR Timișoara, one year later starting to play for the senior squad in Divizia B. After six seasons he moved to neighboring club Politehnica where he made his Divizia A debut on 25 August 1963 under coach Nicolae Reuter in a 2–0 home win over Progresul București in which he scored once.
 The team was relegated at the end of his first season, but Surdan stayed with the club, helping it get promoted back to the first league after one year.
 In the 1966–67 season he scored 12 goals, but Politehnica was relegated once again.
 After six years spent in Divizia B, Surdan gained promotion once again with The White-Purples to the top division.
 Subsequently, they reached the 1974 Cupa României final where coach Ion Ionescu used him the entire match in the 4–2 loss to Jiul Petroșani in which he scored once.
-Surdan made his last Divizia A appearance on 4 May 1975 in a 2–0 away loss to Argeș Pitești, having a total of 124 matches with 22 goals in the competition.
+Surdan made his last Divizia A appearance on 4 May 1975 in a 2–0 away loss to Argeș Pitești, totaling 124 matches with 22 goals in the competition.